deltachat/deltachat-pages/_posts/2020-07-30-summer-update.md

 - Enlarge profile image on iOS ↕️
 - iOS profile view got an update
 - show a warning when the password was changed on the server
-- improve error handling when there is no network
+- Improved offline error handling

 Moreover, we're happy to
 introduce two more major, frequently requested features in Delta Chat: